jazzypants1989/astro-docs-template/README.md

 ## Known Issues

-- The mobile design is awful and breaks.
-It worked better two days ago before I shifted things around.
-Top concern.
+- The mobile design is not great.
+I'm not a designer, but I have a few ideas.

-- The introduction page is not highlighted when active.
-No big whoop.

 ## Credits